Cambridge AI Safety Hub

 Getting started with CAISH.

-If you’re new to AI safety, the best way to start learning is to do our AI Safety Fundamentals Fellowship, a 6-week reading group and workshop series designed to bring you up to speed with the state-of-the-art in AI safety research.
+If you’re new to AI safety, the best way to start learning is to do our Alignment Fellowship (Due 11th Oct, 11:59 PM), a 6-week intensive reading group and workshop series designed to bring you up to speed with the state-of-the-art in AI safety research.
 The fellowship has a Technical Track and an AI Governance Track, depending on your background and interests.
-Expressions of interest open.

 For those who have done the Intro fellowship, and are looking to go further, our ML Bootcamp is designed to equip you with the skills to start doing safety research during your degree.
-Note: Details for bootcamps during academic year 2025-26 will be released at a later date.
+Note: We will be running our next ML bootcamp during the Lent term in 2025-26.

 02. Apply for our ML Bootcamp.